nxltm/rotv/README.md

 ## About

+Hello there.
-Hi.
-My name is Frime.
-I'm a self-taught developer and former IT student, who also likes to write, and is also learning digital art on the side.

-And welcome, my dear sojourners, to the _Helion_ universe,my science-fantasy saga set in dozens of vibrant yet strange new worlds.
+My (nick)name is Frime.
+And I'm a self-taught web developer and IT student who _also_ likes to write.
+And welcome to the **Helion** universe, my far-future fantasy saga set in dozens of strange new worlds.

+I started writing this story since June 2019, and kept it up all the way past the pandemic, graduation and even the army.
+This has evolved into an actual life goal, which si to one day publish this as an online series, both online and in print, and eventually, a webcomic.

-I started writing around the final year of polytechnic and kept it up all the way past graduation and into the army.
-Since graduation, I've made new online friends who were keen and open to help me out, be it entertaining strange questions at ungodly hours of the night, or just correcting me on something I can't get right.
+Since the beginning of this year, I've made new online friends who were keen and open to help me out, be it entertaining strange questions even at ungodly hours of the night, or just correcting me if I can't express something right.

-I originally created this story back when I was in polytechnic, but over the years and through the pandemic, this has evolved into an actual life goal, which is to one day publish this as a novel series both online and in print, and eventually, a webcomic.

-My working title, _Rise of the Void_ is the main storyline.
-There have been many story ideas I've developed over the years, and even before I made Helion.
-But for now, this is the main focus, and is the first step in introducing the _Helion-verse_ to the world.
+Corbin's story, Rise of the Void, is the main storyline and what I will be focusing on from here on out.
+There have been many story ideas I've developed since childhood, even before I made this universe.

-The story combines all my childhood and teenage influences, and I want to inject every bit of life from the grand adventures I experienced as a kid into my own personal world.
-I drew a lot from video games like Warframe, StarCraft, Destiny and League of Legends, franchises like Doom and Final Fantasy, and novels like Dune and Foundation.
+I want to inject every bit of vivid memories from the grand adventures I experienced since childhood into this personal world.
+I drew a lot of inspiration from novels like Foundation and Dune, video games like Warframe, Destiny and League of Legends, and franchises like Doom, Final Fantasy and the Marvel cinematic universe.

-I guess I write when I feel like there is an issue which should be discussed that I can put into a different perspective through a fictional world with fictional circumstances.

-I'm hopeful that I'd be able to do all this while I am serving in the army.
-I write this mostly on my phone using <!-- a cracked version of --> JotterPad or IA Writer, especially since I'm outside a lot, and if I'm at home, [Visual Studio Code](https://code.visualstudio.com).

-This repository serves as a place to keep all my draft manuscripts and notes written since 2020 when I all of my notes in Markdown.
-I use Markdown when writing, especially when editing from multiple devices.
+This repository serves as a place to keep all my draft manuscripts about my universe, all written in Markdown.
+I mostly edit from my phone with either IA Writer and JotterPad, and [Visual Studio Code](https://code.visualstudio.com) on my desktop.

-The final manuscript will not be stored here, only the WIPs.
+Only the final manuscript will not be stored here.

 ## Resources and Inspiration